Adya84/ha-world-cup-2026/README.md

 # 🔄 Data Source

-Match data and standings are provided by:
+Match data, standings and player statistics are provided by:

-Football-Data.org
+**Football-Data.org**

 Updates occur automatically throughout the tournament.